adnanaslamgit/credit-limit-tool/README.md

 Credit Limit Tool

-The data above can be represented in CSV(comma separated value) form as: entity, parent, limit, utilisation
+The data can be represented in CSV(comma separated value) form as: entity, parent, limit, utilisation

 A,,100,0
 B,A,90,10